 Can I use the china Xbox receiver or the Microsoft OEM receiver like the one above for my Xbox One controller?

 I see people asking this question from time to time.
 But the short answer is “no” unfortunately.
 This was confirmed by us as we own an Xbox One controller.
-The Xbox One uses a different 2.4ghz wireless band then that of the original Xbox 360.
+The Xbox One uses a different 2.4ghz wireless band than that of the original Xbox 360.
 The only reason for doing this has nothing to do with efficiency.
-And instead, has to do with Microsoft wanting to be a group of assholes.
+And instead, it has to do with Microsoft wanting to be a group of assholes.
 Milking the average gamer of all of their money into buying new hardware.
 Finally, Microsoft released this Xbox One Adapter so you no longer have to plug/wreck your USB connector in “Wired” mode on your PC.
-This unit originally costed $30(USD).
+This unit originally cost $30(USD).
 However, the price on the Wireless Adapter has been dropping steadily due to overall circulation.